capy run in any workflow step that needs decrypted secrets - builds, tests, deploys, anything that reads process.env.

 If you’d rather not use the connector - or gh isn’t available - choose the token path and set the secrets yourself:

-One job, one decrypt
+One decrypt per step

 Pull requests from forks